 Matthews Asian Growth and Income Fund

-For the quarter ending September 30, 2018, the Matthews Asian Growth and Income Fund returned 1.61% (Investor Class), while its benchmark, the MSCI All Country Asia ex Japan Index, fell -1.45% over the same period.
+For the year ending December 31, 2018, the Matthews Asian Growth and Income Fund returned -10.96% (Investor Class), while its benchmark, the MSCI All Country Asia ex Japan Index, returned -14.12%.
+For the fourth quarter of the year, the Fund returned -6.57% (Investor Class) versus -8.60% for the Index.

 Performance Contributors and Detractors: